 Maciej (ma-chi) Fita is the Managing Director of Brandignity, A Florida based internet marketing company offering web branding services including search engine optimization and social media marketing.

-When it comes to the best ways an organization can improve customer retention, I think it really comes down to…
+When it comes to the best strategies to improve customer retention, I think it really comes down to…

 Staying on their radar post transaction.